Movement for Autonomy: The Party of the South

-In the 2009 European Parliament election the MpA, that changed its name into Movement for the Autonomies (Movimento per le Autonomie) and aimed at becoming a national party, ran as part of The Autonomy, that included also The Right, the Pensioners' Party and the Alliance of the Centre.
+In the 2009 European Parliament election, the MpA, that changed its name into Movement for Autonomies (Movimento per le Autonomie) and aimed at becoming a national party, ran as part of The Autonomy, that included also The Right, the Pensioners' Party and the Alliance of the Centre.
 As part of its "national" strategy the party was joined by some small northern regionalist parties: Lombardia Autonoma, the Forum of Venetians, Autonomist Trentino and S.O.S.
 Italy.
 The alliance gained a mere 2.2% of the vote, thus returning no MEPs, but in its Sicilian stronghold it reached 15.6%.
 Since the election there were talks about the foundation of a new "Party of the South", of which the MpA would have been the core.
 In December 2009 Raffaele Lombardo, leader of the MpA and President of Sicily, formed his third cabinet that included ministers from his MpA party, the "PdL–Sicily" of Gianfranco Micciché and the newly formed regional section of Alliance for Italy (ApI), plus some independents, including one who was close to the centre-left opposition Democratic Party (PD).
 Lombardo appointed no members of the "official" PdL and of the UDC.

 The break-up of the alliance with the official PdL in Sicily and all around the South led to a painful split.
 In January 2010 Vincenzo Scotti and four deputies out of eight, who wanted to continue the alliance with the PdL, were expelled from the party and formed their own movement called We the South (NS).
 However, in September 2010 Lombardo broke also with Micciché and formed his fourth cabinet supported by the so-called "third pole" coalition, composed of the MpA, Future and Freedom (FLI), a wing of the UDC and ApI, plus the PD.
 In November, as an ally of Gianfranco Fini's FLI, the MpA quit Berlusconi's government.

-On 15 December 2010 the MpA was a founding member of the New Pole for Italy (NPI) along with the UDC, FLI and ApI.
+On 15 December 2010, the MpA was a founding member of the New Pole for Italy (NPI) along with the UDC, FLI and ApI.

-In March 2011 Lombardo announced that the MpA would soon merge into a larger "party of the South".
+In March 2011, Lombardo announced that the MpA would soon merge into a larger "party of the South".

-In July 2012 Lombardo stepped down from secretary of the party and was replaced by Giovanni Pistorio, the long-time leader of the party in Sicily, along with Agazio Loiero, a former Southern Democrat and later Democrat who had been President of Calabria from 2005 to 2010.
+In July 2012, Lombardo stepped down from secretary of the party and was replaced by Giovanni Pistorio, the long-time leader of the party in Sicily, along with Agazio Loiero, a former Southern Democrat and later Democrat who had been President of Calabria from 2005 to 2010.